Skip to content

 Can I access the morning after pill in Australia?

 The emergency contraceptive pill is legal and accessible in Australia.
 It is used after unprotected sex to prevent pregnancy.
-It is safe to use and up to 85% effective at preventing pregnancy.
+It is safe to use and up to 85% effective, opens in a new tab at preventing pregnancy.
 You must take it within 72 hours (three days) after unprotected sex – but it is more effective the sooner you take it.

 You can purchase the emergency contraceptive pill from pharmacies without a prescription, from Youly and from local sexual health services.
+You can also have the morning after pill delivered to your door with hub.health, opens in a new tab.

 Just know that the morning after pill isn’t an ongoing form of contraception.